One of the most difficult aspects of autism is the aggressive behavior that some children exhibit.

 But first let’s understand why some children with autism behave aggressively.

-There are many reasons why autistic children may behave aggressively.
+There are many reasons why children with autism may behave aggressively.
 One reason could be that they are experiencing sensory overload.
 This means that they are bombarded with too much stimulation from their environment and it becomes overwhelming for them.

 Another possibility is that they are trying to communicate their needs but are unable to do so effectively.
 This can lead to frustration and eventually to aggression.